sifaka-ai/sifaka/README.md

     )
 )

-# Create a reflexion critic using our compatible subclass
+# Create a reflexion critic using the factory function
-reflexion_critic = CompatibleReflexionCritic(
+reflexion_critic = create_reflexion_critic(
-    llm_provider=model,
-    config=ReflexionCriticConfig(
+    model=model,
     name="reflexion_critic",
     description="A critic that learns from past feedback", system_prompt=(
         "You are an expert editor who learns from past feedback to improve future edits. " "Focus on identifying patterns in feedback and applying those lessons to new tasks."
     ),
     memory_buffer_size=5,  # Store up to 5 reflections
     reflection_depth=1     # Perform 1 level of reflection
 )
-)

 # Create a length rule
 length_rule = create_length_rule(
     min_words=50,
-    max_words=100,
+    max_words=300,
     rule_id="word_length_rule",
-    description="Ensures text is between 50-100 words",
+    description="Ensures text is between 50-300 words",
 )

 # Create a chain with the model, rule, and reflexion critic